google/blockly-samples/plugins/field-bitmap/README.md

 A [Blockly](https://www.npmjs.com/package/blockly) field that allows for user-inputted pixel grids.
 The image value is stored as a 2D array of 1s and 0s, and supports any size.
 The user can paint over pixels with their mouse, or randomize the grid.

+Note: this field does not support serialization to JSON.

 ## Installation

 ### Yarn